The Herbarium…and virtual herbarium…at Lehigh University

 The remaining specimens in the herbarium will hopefully be made “virtual” in the coming months.
 Samples from the Northeast will also be georeferenced so that they can be plotted geographically, and eventually images of the herbarium sheets will be uploaded.
 At this point, few attempts to update taxonomy have been made and the specimens are organized based on the original species identifications.
 However, it appears that synonyms can be searched through the portal, although I have not experimented with this yet.

 Of course, new collections will also be added.
 Plant collecting is a great way to learn plant identification, and archiving the specimens in herbaria contributes to our knowledge of the world’s botanical diversity.
 And besides, there is just something fulfilling about standing on a full plant press, pulling the straps to tighten it, and feeling the crunch of cellulose compression beneath your feet.

-Posted on September 12, 2013, in Ecology (EES-152), Original Posts, Teaching and tagged Biodiversity, Francis Trembley, Herbarium, Lehigh arboretum, Lehigh Experimental Forest, Nature, Plants.
+Posted on September 12, 2013, in Ecology (EES-152), Original Posts, Teaching and tagged Biodiversity, Francis Trembley, Herbarium, Lehigh Experimental Forest, Nature, Plants.
 Bookmark the permalink.
-Leave a Comment.
+1 Comment.